-Incidents accrue by school level (Grades K-2, 3-5, 6-8 and 9-12), unless policy provides additional specificity.
-School Environmental Safety Incident Reporting (SESIR) guidelines require reporting to the Florida Department of Education.
+For incidents within this category, accruals occur by school level (Grades K-2, 3-5, 6-8 and 9-12) and require reporting per the School Environmental Safety Incident Reporting (SESIR) guidelines to the Florida Department of Education.

 Note: Pursuant to F.S. §1006.07(7)(e), if an immediate mental health or substance abuse crisis is suspected, school personnel shall follow policies established by the threat assessment team to engage behavioral health crisis resources.